Josh-T1/nvim-config/LuaSnip/tex/README.md

 1. Figure out how to center equation in middle of page
 1. For sums and products create individual snippets, then include easy methods for creating limitss

+# Fix
+1. N does not add \\
+1. Capital letters expand at the start of lines and inside braces for some reason
+1. change setminus expansion